PROGRAMME

 Oral Presentations

-For online presenters: a personal Zoom-link and details of how to share your presentation will be communicated to all online participants as conference is approaching.
+For online presenters: you will join the conference as a webinar panel speaker and a personal Zoom-link and details of how to share your presentation will be communicated to all online participants as conference is approaching.

 Poster Presentations